What to Expect After Your Rhinoplasty

 Since you would be having nasal surgery it is also commonplace to experience some bloody nasal discharge.
 This is common during the first 24 to 48 hours and will be absorbed by a small piece of gauze placed under the nose.
-This medical dressing should be changed often over a two day span, to keep you and your surgical area clean.
+This medical dressing should be changed often over a two-day span, to keep you and your surgical area clean.

 First Week After Rhinoplasty

 Often after rhinoplasty, tape and a plastic nasal dressing are placed outside of the nose and splints are placed within the nose.
-Both of these dressings are removed after 5 – 7 days post operation.
+Both of these dressings are removed after 5 – 7 days post-operation.
 The splints placed within the nose may cause some discomfort and stuffiness, but once removed this issue will cease to exist.

-Varying from patient to patient, you may experience some numbness and decreased ability to smell and taste.
+Varying from patient to patient, you may experience some numbness and a decreased ability to smell and taste.
 Numbness may occur in the tip of your nose or roof of the mouth.
 These both happen due to the disruption of nerves surrounding these areas during surgery.
 Do not worry, this is only temporary and sensations will return after a few weeks.

 When Will I See the Final Results of My Rhinoplasty?

-Overall, the recovery after a rhinoplasty takes patience and time.
+Overall, the recovery after rhinoplasty takes patience and time.
 Swelling and bruising will appear, numbness may occur and discomfort is common.
 Within weeks you will see improvement with bruising, over a few months with the swelling and shape of your nose.
 By the end of one year, your final results will be present and your aesthetic and breathing abilities will be improved!

 With Dr. Milgrim’s special techniques, quicker surgery time and advanced imaging technology, he makes the process a bit easier.
 He cares about his patients and their safety during and after surgery.
-Feel free to reach out to his Teaneck office for any questions and concerns before or after surgery.
+Feel free to reach out to his Closter office for any questions and concerns before or after surgery.
 Dr. Milgrim and his friendly staff are happy to help.
-If you are interested in discussing rhinoplasty, schedule a complimentary consultation with Dr. Milgrim at his NJ office today.
+If you are interested in discussing rhinoplasty, schedule a consultation with Dr. Milgrim at his NJ office today.